 So take this how you want it.
 My experiment didn’t really prove anything, except to confirm that people have preferences and those preferences aren’t easy to change.
-And I think the mere fact that my father-in-law didn’t instantly reject this Dong Ding or call it junk, means that it is at the very least a totally passable, drinkable, mid-range tea, and is a great introduction to the style if you are a newbie like me (maybe someone more experienced out there could take on the task of comparing this particular Dong Ding to others).
+And I think the mere fact that my father-in-law didn’t instantly reject this Dong Ding or call it junk, means that it is at the very least a totally passable, drinkable, mid-range tea, and is a great introduction to the style if you are a newbie like me.

 4 thoughts on “A Taiwan Dong Ding Oolong Tea Review”

 Your experience with Dong Ding oolong in the morning, and the gradual awakening, is precisely the same as what I found the first time I had it in the morning, fall of 2001, a little after returning from a business trip in Taipei.
 I was a total newbie, and bought some at a department store to bring home, yet it was good enough to wean me off of coffee as my wakeup beverage of choice.